 The Masonic Temple Association decided to add onto the building, and bought another 50 feet of land along Lafayette Boulevard from the Newland Estate and 16 more feet from the Benevolent Order of Elks.
 Architect George D. Mason, who had originally designed the building, was brought back on board to explore enlarging the temple.
 Postcards were printed up touting the plan to extend the building east, along Lafayette Boulevard.
 But the temple's rolls continued to grow, and the plan was abandoned in 1913: The association decided even the addition wouldn't be enough room.
 It was time to look for a new home where the still booming membership could continue to grow.
 The association settled on a parcel of land north of downtown on Second Avenue and Bagg Street (now known as Temple Avenue).
 The cornerstone of the new temple was laid in 1922, and the building opened four years later.

 After the Masons moved to comfier confines in their new temple, the building housed the Cadillac Athletic Club.
 But when the club went under in the 1930s, the building fell back into the Masonic Temple Association's hands.
-The Masons were paying more than $10,000 a year (nearly $160,000 today) in taxes and maintenance on the empty building.
+The Masons were paying more than $10,000 a year (nearly $189,000 in 2025) in taxes and maintenance on the empty building.
 In November 1935, it was announced that the landmark would be leveled.
 Clarence W. Videan, the group's president, told the Free Press at the time that by leveling the building and turning it into a parking lot, the land could make the group money instead of cost it money.
 Because the old temple was across from the Fort Shelby Hotel, it's assumed the Masons did quite well on their parking lot.
 Demolition began in late December 1935 and was finished in early 1936.